VIJAYAKUMARAN03/circleci-with-py/README.md

 - Link : https://circleci.com/vcs-authorize/

 ## Step 4: Configure Environment Variables
 Set the requried environment variables in CircleCI for the project.
+In my case, the environment variable is ENV.
 - Note: Environment variable names are case-sensitive.
 - Refer : https://circleci.com/docs/set-environment-variable/